CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 Unless specified otherwise, all State Variables, System Metrics, and System Parameters are time-dependent and calculated at epoch level granularity.
 For ease of notation, units of time will be assumed implicitly.
 In the model implementation, calculations can be aggregated across epochs where necessary - for example for performance reasons.

 By default calculations will be aggregated across 1 day in epochs (~= 225 epochs), using the delta-time or `dt` parameter - the simulation results will have the same aggregation i.e. State Variables will be per-day, assuming `dt = 225`.

+## 5. Slashing events are applied equally to all validator environments

+Whereas in reality the majority of slashing events have been due to institutional validators having too complex of a setup (StaaS for example), and as a result double-signing, we make the simplifying assumption that slashing events are applied equally to all validator environment types.

+This assumption is adequate for calculations of validator economics under steady-state conditions, but might fail if slashing events increase significantly for a specific validator environment type, or if the network is under attack by a specific validator environment type.

+## 6. The same validator uptime is assumed for all validator environments

+Whereas we could perhaps expect better uptime for cloud environments than local hardware environments, we do not have the necessary data to make these assumptions, and so we make the simplifying assumption that the same validator uptime is applied to all validator environments.